 Your home inspector should do this for you before closing, but it never hurts to double-check.

 Keep an eye out for dripping faucets and running toilets, and check your water heater for signs of a leak.

 Here’s a neat trick: Check your water meter at the beginning and end of a two-hour window in which no water is being used in your house.
 If the reading is different, you have a leak.

-It’s a good idea to figure out which fuses control what parts of your house and label them accordingly.
-This will take two people: One to stand in the room where the power is supposed to go off, the other to trip the fuses and yell, “Did that work?
+It’s easier to do with two people: one to stand in the room where the power is supposed to go off and the other to trip the breakers or fuses and yell, “Did that work?
 How about now?"

 You’ll want to know how to turn off your main water valve if you have a plumbing emergency, if a hurricane or tornado is headed your way, or if you’re going out of town.
 Just locate the valve — it could be inside or outside your house — and turn the knob until it’s off.
 Test it by turning on any faucet in the house; no water should come out.